Soldier Worn Integrated Power Equipment System Reduces Battery Weight Carried by Soldiers by up to 30%

-The Soldier Wearable Integrated Power Equipment System, or SWIPES, utilizes the MOLLE vest and integrates force protection electronics and communications equipment with an advanced battery.
-The system utilizes a modular power distribution system that is powered by BA-8180/U, BA-8140/U Zinc-air batteries or the LI-145, BB2590 rechargeable batteries for direct power of equipment, allowing for extended mission times without the burden of power source swaps or charging due to their high energy density, and reducing battery weight soldiers carry by up to 30%.
+SWIPES utilizes the MOLLE vest and integrates force protection electronics and communications equipment with an advanced battery power source.
+The system utilizes a modular power distribution system that is powered by BA-8180/U, BA-8140/U Zinc-air batteries, Li-Ion Conformal Battery or the LI-145, BB2590 rechargeable batteries for direct power of equipment, allowing for extended mission times without the burden of power source swaps or power source charging due to their high energy density, and reducing battery weight soldiers carry by up to 30%.
 The batteries continuously charge the secondary batteries inside various devices, such as two way radios, GPS units and shot detection systems.
 The SWIPES product allows for individual tailoring by the warfighter and is designed to accept new applications as they become available.

-"Reducing the load on the warfighter and simplifying the supply logistics promoted SWIPES to be one of the Ten Best Army Inventions of 2011," declared Arotech Chairman and CEO Robert Ehrlich.
-"The fielding of this key order confirms its effectiveness and can be anticipated to drive wide acceptance by Ground Forces," noted Ehrlich.
+"We are excited by the increased interest in the SWIPES as a consequence of being one of the Ten Best Army Inventions of 2011," stated Arotech Chairman and CEO Robert S. Ehrlich.
+"We believe that the fielding of this initial order will demonstrate its effectiveness and pave the way toward wide acceptance by the Warfighter," noted Ehrlich.

 About Arotech's Battery and Power Systems Division

 Arotech's Battery and Power Systems Division is a leading provider of primary and rechargeable batteries and chargers for defense and other military applications.
 Arotech develops and produces high power zinc-air batteries and is believed to be the sole supplier of this technology to the U.S. military.
 In addition, Arotech develops high-end primary and secondary batteries and associated chargers and has vast experience in working with government agencies, the military and large corporations.